Preben Blach

 Preben Blach (15 December 1920 - 28 March 2007) was a Danish field hockey player.
 He competed in the men's tournament at the 1948 Summer Olympics.

-He came from a family of hockey players.
+Blach came from a family of hockey players.
 His father Arne Blach was also a hockey player and competed in the 1928 Olympics and the 1936 Olympics.
 His uncles Ejvind Blach and Svend Blach competed at the 1920 Olympics.